NEW: The Chinese Urea Industry – 2016 Edition

-Integer’s new Focus Report The Chinese urea industry: addressing the global impact answers these questions and delivers an essential, timely analysis of the Chinese urea market.
+Integer’s new Focus Report The Chinese Urea Industry – 2016 Edition: addressing the global impact answers these questions and delivers an essential, timely analysis of the Chinese urea market.
 Unique to this report are expert cost curves using top down and bottom up analysis of the key urea operations in China.
 These are derived from Integer’s extensive database of production, cost and financial performance for each key producer of ammonia and urea in the country.

 Our dedicated team of independent analysts explore the structure, financial and cost position of Chinese urea producers, tracking their performance at a company and plant level.
 We identify what their feedstock costs are, whether they are energy-integrated or not, and examine the consolidation of the industry and future trends.